jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ## Provision gNMI

-Loading the TLS certificates that are required for use with the GNMI API, this can be done using the gnoi_cert tooling as shown below.
+Loading the TLS certificates that are required for use with the GNMI API, this can be done using the gnoi_cert tooling from the Linux command shell.

-Copy the command to provision the certificates:
+Copy the linux command to provision the certificates:

 **cd ~/gnmi_ssl/certs/ ; /home/auto/gnoi_cert -target_addr c9300:9339 -op provision -target_name c9300 -alsologtostderr -organization "jcohoe org" -ip_address 10.1.1.5 -time_out=10s -min_key_size=2048 -cert_id gnxi-cert -state BC -country CA -ca ./rootCA.pem -key ./rootCA.key**